minyueyong/Software-Design-Patterns/README.md

 ![headshot](20231104_001212-removebg-preview.png)

-This is Albert Ng Kam Seng
+This is Albert Ng Kam Seng.
+He is born in 1987

 Second time I met him at 3 Damansara